-Patricia F. Brennan, RN, PhD, MS
+Patricia Flatley Brennan, RN, PhD

 Director, US National Library of Medicine